MicrosoftDocs/customer-insights/ci-docs/audience-insights/change-default-consent-rules.md

 ## For contributors

-To create a segment without enforced consent rules or add your own set of rules, you have to work with your administrator.
+To create a segment without enforced consent rules, you have to work with your administrator to disable them on your segment.
+However, you can add your own consent rules to segments you own and manage.

 It's a three step process:
 1. [Create the segment](segments.md) in audience insights and save it.